finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

 <a name="upsertPortfolioGroupAccessMetadata"></a>
 # **upsertPortfolioGroupAccessMetadata**
-> ResourceListOfAccessMetadataValueOf upsertPortfolioGroupAccessMetadata(scope, code, metadataKey, request, effectiveAt)
+> ResourceListOfAccessMetadataValueOf upsertPortfolioGroupAccessMetadata(scope, code, metadataKey, upsertPortfolioGroupAccessMetadataRequest, effectiveAt)

 [EXPERIMENTAL] Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.